 The guarantee is, the more you apply your mind, the better it works; that's a promise

 Some clients work on themselves more than others and often get better outcomes.
-Some clients do absolutely nothing, other than attend the hypnotic sessions and still get outstanding results; others, usually very few, get absolutely no benefit.
+Some clients do absolutely nothing, other than attending the hypnotic sessions and still get outstanding results; others, usually very few, get absolutely no benefit.
 That is not necessarily because the hypnosis didn't work but perhaps because elements of their condition were not accessed or did not surface.
 Much less often, it is just the consequence of a mismatch between client and therapist; nothing other than a fact of life.
 Like anything in life, some people, be they plumbers, lawyers, accountants or doctors, are better than others, but irrespective of their personal standing; their discipline remains professionally intact!